AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/integrating/aep.md

 ## AEM Commerce as a Cloud Service setup {#aem-setup}

-To have a working __AEM Commerce as a Cloud Service__ local environment with the necessary code and config, follow the below steps.
+To have a working __AEM Commerce as a Cloud Service__ local environment with the necessary code and config, complete the following steps.

 ### Local setup